Skip to main content

 Visiting researcher in July 2024

 Adam is Professor of Political Economy and Global Development at the University of Exeter and Distinguished Research Fellow at Tsinghua University in Beijing.
-In his research, he focuses on the political economy of the Middle East.
 He is author of several books, including Crude Capitalism: Oil, Corporate Power, and the Making of the World Market (Verso, 2024).

 Dr. Rafeef Ziadah